2014 Philippine FIBA Basketball World Cup team: Exhibition games

 On July 25, 2014, the Philippine national team left for the United States for a training camp in Miami.
 They had two tune up games in Miami, winning 95–74 over a Miami Pro-Am selection and 93–84 over the Elev8 Sports Institute team which included players from the NBA D-League in its lineup.

 In Spain, the national team played against a selection team consisting of players from the Liga ACB.
 They secured a 89–59 win in that game.

 The Philippines participated in the Antibes International Basketball Tournament which was held in Antibes, France.
-Their opener against France ended in a 68–75 defeat, and loss their two succeeding games against Australia (75–97) and the Ukraine (64–114).
+Their opener against France ended in a 68–75 defeat, and loss their two succeeding games against Australia (75–97) and Ukraine (64–114).

 They returned to Spain to play against the Basque Country.
 They loss 75–66 in their tune up against the Spanish autonomous region.
-The Philippines had three more tune up games against three national teams; 74–83 loss to Angola, 74–65 win over Egypt, and a 79–86 defeat to the Dominican Republic.
+The Philippines had three more tune up games against three national teams; a 74–83 loss to Angola, a 74–65 win over Egypt, and a 79–86 defeat to the Dominican Republic.
 A planned game against Mexico was cancelled.